EyalR12/windows_select/README.md

 # Windows Select

-This is a simple python module that will allow use out of the box like linux's select to use. this will not implement the `exceptfd` feature for `fd` that is not socket.
+This simple Python module provides a select function for Windows similar to Linux's select.
+Note that the `expectfd` feature is currently limited to sockets.

 ## How To Use

-install the package and use
+Install the package and use

 ```python
 from windows_select import select
 ```

-there is no need for you to use anything else in the package.
+There is no need for you to use anything else in the package.